AndrewEllis93/Print-Tuning-Guide/index.md

 # Introduction

-This guide was originally written for the Voron community.
-Much of the guide has been expanded to work for all printers, but some notes and hardware troubleshooting tips are still Voron or Klipper specific.
+This guide was originally written for the Voron community, but has since been expanded to work with most printers.

+{: .compat}
+:dizzy: Each page has a pink banner at the top indicating its compatibility with different printers and firmwares.

+The main sections have all been updated to be more universal.
+There may be some Voron-specific notes here and there.

 ## Notes